-A headset can be made from great materials, but those materials have to be put together properly.
+A headset can be made from the most durable materials, but that doesn’t mean much if those materials aren’t properly put together.
 Check a potential purchase for gaps where the parts fit together.
-If anything wiggles or slides, go with another option.
+If anything wiggles or slides, you’ll want to go with another option.

 The cushions and other pads need to be stitched together in a way that will not unravel.
 Look for any gaps between stitches, and make sure there aren’t any weird lumps where the padding was improperly inserted.

 Finally, the power cord needs to be properly connected to the headset.
 It shouldn’t be close to popping out of the headset, and it shouldn’t wiggle at its base.
-If either of those are true about a headset you’re looking at, pass it up.
-A great headset is nothing more than a paperweight if the power cord doesn’t work.
+If either of those is true in a headset that you’re looking at, you should give it a pass.
+Even a great headset is nothing more than a paperweight if the power cord doesn’t work.